 The job of a nurse educator circles around the education and evaluation of the nursing staff and caregivers.
 They work with nursing staff and caregivers of hospitals to continuously improve and develop

 - policies and

 To be a nurse educator, you must have a degree, licensure of a registered nurse and multiple years of practical experience.

 Salary of a nurse educator in Malaysia is an average of RM 77,511 a year.

 Certified Nurse Assistant

-Generally, you will care for multiple patients at once so it’s important to be able to multitask in caring for individualised health needs and personal abilities.
+Generally, you will care for multiple patients at once.
+Thus, multitasking is a necessary trait to have when giving individualised health needs and personal abilities.

 Education, training, and current valid certification are required to become a certified nurse assistant.

 The salary of a certified nurse assistant in Malaysia is an average of RM 23,583 a year.

 Interested in learning more about your future career in Nursing?